lilweege/trash-lang/README.md

 My first programming language written from scratch in C

-NOTE: This is very much an unfinished work in progess (as evident by the mess of code in `src`).
-It only barely works with a few of the examples.
-Many things are subject to change and improve.

 ## Features
 - [x] Compiled
   - [x] x86_64 Linux (NASM / GNU ld)